blitz0p3rations/blitz0p3rations.github.io/_posts/2023-01-05-Phishing-credentials-and-bypass-2FA.md

    - If you were using Evilginx2 on an AWS instance, consider terminating the instance when it's no longer needed.
 This will help minimize security risks and costs.

 5. **Monitor for Suspicious Activity:**
-   - Continuously monitor your environment for any signs of suspicious activity or unauthorized access, especially if you were running Evilginx2 on a live network.
+   - Continuously monitor your environment for any signs of suspicious activity or unauthorized access, especially if you are running Evilginx2 on a live network.

 ## Setting Up WorkMail and Amazon SES for Phishing